 The full budget impact analysis (BIA) is presented in Annex 2.
-There are three key changes to service delivery that will occur as a result of implementation of the guideline recommendations and these were considered within the budget impact analysis.
+There are three key changes to service delivery that will occur as a result of implementation of the guideline recommendations and these were considered within the BIA.
 Firstly, the national provision of a high-quality structured patient education programme to empower people with type 1 diabetes to effectively manage their diabetes and the external factors that can influence their blood glucose levels such as exercise and stress.
 The Dose Adjustment for Normal Eating (DAFNE) programme is the only structured education programme that is currently available in Ireland that meets all of the criteria of the clinical recommendations regarding structured patient education.
-There are currently seven DAFNE centres in Ireland.
+At the time of the publication of the 2018 guideline there were seven DAFNE centres in Ireland.
 The expansion of DAFNE provision would entail the establishment of a maximum of 11 new DAFNE centres following successful implementation, at an estimated cost of €2.9 million over a five year period.
 This estimate includes the anticipated recruitment costs for additional staff to deliver the programme as well as ongoing running costs and the potential savings due to improved outcomes.
 Of note, an economic evaluation of the DAFNE programme was performed in the United Kingdom in 2014.
 The economic evaluation found that DAFNE education was both cost saving and more effective when compared with no DAFNE education.
 The results, discounted over a lifetime horizon, indicated that DAFNE education would save the National Health Service £1,656 (€2,139 when converted in equivalent Irish Euros) per patient when compared with no DAFNE education.
 DAFNE education was predicted to reduce the incidence of severe long-term complications such as nephropathy and neuropathy.
 The results of this economic evaluation were considered to be transferable to the Irish setting.
 As such, it is anticipated that delivery of the DAFNE programme in Ireland would be a cost-effective use of resources.

 Secondly, to ensure implementation of the guideline, short courses for all staff who deliver care to people with type 1 diabetes in Ireland will be provided.
 The training would be delivered by the staff recruited to deliver the DAFNE programme, and attendance of course participants would be facilitated through existing arrangements for training and development.
 The estimated budget impact for the short course was approximately €18,000 over five years.
+An update on the status of the DAFNE programme, as of February 2024, is provided in Appendix 4, Implementation Plan 2024.

 Finally, the guideline recommends the standardisation of patient follow-up in diabetes clinics where patients are re-called at least every six months.
-Survey data has indicated that there is substantial variation to practice, with only 42% of hospitals currently offering re-call appointments at this frequency.
+Survey data from 2018 has indicated that there is substantial variation to practice, with only 42% of hospitals currently offering re-call appointments at this frequency.
 In order to meet the guideline recommendations an estimated additional 5,000 appointments would need to be provided each year, with an opportunity cost of €3.2 million over five years.
-However, it is anticipated that the implementation of the HSE (2018) National Model of Integrated Care for Type 2 Diabetes (awaiting publication) and the ICGP (2016) A Practical Guide to Integrated Type 2 Diabetes Care, which comprises the relocation of care of people with uncomplicated type 2 diabetes from hospital to primary care, could potentially address the capacity constraints within diabetes specialist clinics.
+However, it is anticipated that the implementation of the HSE (2018) National Model of Integrated Care for Type 2 Diabetes and the ICGP (2016) A Practical Guide to Integrated Type 2 Diabetes Care, which comprises the relocation of care of people with uncomplicated type 2 diabetes from hospital to primary care, could potentially address the capacity constraints within diabetes specialist clinics.
 A commitment to significant investment in primary care has already been made in the form of the Diabetes Cycle of Care Programme, with almost €11.25 million paid to register and provide structured appointments for patients with type 2 diabetes in 2015 and 2016 alone.